 Note: Besides, this is also applicable when you don’t remember the exact password or have access to the Email-id used there.
 It is because removing PIN requires you to fill in your Microsoft Account password.

-- Make a right-click on the Windows key and select Settings.
+- Right-click on the Windows icon and select Settings.

 - Here, select Accounts then Sign-in options on the succeeding page.